IrronRoman19/final-project-data/README.md

 - It seems that 1/4 of reviewers of video games of each genre disappointed by game experiences in game.
 - It seems that most of reviews of video games of each genre more liked to review their genre.
 - Every reviewer have different ratings in every video games.

+***Insight and recommendations:***

+* Each reviewer have different experience during the playing the game.
+* Price and count of walkthrough hours may cause to quality of the game and also causes to rating of review.
+* Not every reviewer reviewed game that belongs to his age targeted group.
+* Some reviewers liked more specific game genre or game platform.
+* Trends of platform of video games are change during last decades.
+* Games for mobile became more popular in last years, and it seems that these kind of games became profitable.
+* Genres popularity changes every year, that depends on which one is more profitable.

 ## Most impressive graphs in EDA project: